janhaans/kubernetes/securityContext/README.md

 Reference example to use securityContext in order to:

-1. Run processes in container not as root with
+1. Run processes in container not as root
 2. Create files in container not owned by root

 Deploy pod:\